TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

         db.session.commit()
 ```

 I decided to be as agnostic as possible in the scenarios, to avoid creating something too specific that eventually would not give me enough flexibility to test what I need.
 This means that the scenario has to create the app and to use the database session explicitly, as I do in this example.
-The application is created with the `"development"` configuration.
+The application is created with the configuration `"development"`.
 Remember that this is the Flask configuration that you find in `application/config.py`, not the one that is in `config/development.json`.

 I can run the scenario with